AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/technical_overview/identity_services_architectural_overview/identity_services_api.md

 * All variations of Cluster and Mapping APIs support both XID and NID in their requests and response.
 One of the parameters is required - `xid` or combination of (`nsid`, `id`) to use these APIs
 * To limit the payload in response, APIs are adapt their responses to `xid` or `uid`.
 That is, if you pass XID your responses will have XIDs, if you pass NID responses will have NIDs
 * The below examples don't cover all usages of XIDs and NIDs.
-For the complete API, see [the Swagger](https://www.adobe.io/apis/cloudplatform/dataservices/api-reference.html#!acpdr/swagger/id-namespace-api.yaml) <!-- TODO: This should reference identity services when it's available --> by selecting Core Services/Identity Services from the __Select a spec__ drop down menu on the top right
+For the complete API, see the [Swagger API Reference](../../../../../../acpdr/swagger/id-namespace-api.yaml) <!-- TODO: This should reference identity services when it's available --> by selecting Core Services/Identity Services from the __Select a spec__ drop down menu on the top right

 ## Required Headers